Boondocking Site Review – Dome Rock, Quartzsite, AZ

 Lovely nature here.
 Up on the west end by the hills you have sweeping vistas of Quartzsite in the valley together with pretty views of the surrounding hills.
 Days worth of hiking and exploring in the hills as well as the prospecting mines hidden therein.

-Very good isolation with a few minor dings.
-The hills provide lots of open knolls and “hidden” boondocking spots so you can easily find a site with good privacy and no neighbours in sight.
-The BLM area also seems one of the lesser-used in Quartzsite so generally very few rigs around.
-The only minor ding is that you are ~1-1.5 miles from Hwy 10 so unless you are well back in the hills you will hear some noise from the freeway.
+Medium to good isolation here depending on time of year.
+The hills provide lots of open knolls and “hidden” boondocking spots so you can generally find a site with good privacy, especially towards the western end of the area.
+Also, this is one of the lesser popular boondocking areas, so it tends to have decent space.
+However around the annual RV show (last 2 weeks in Jan), the area is popular and can become very heavily used.
+The only other minor ding is that you are ~1-1.5 miles from Hwy 10 so unless you are well back in the hills you will hear some noise from the freeway.
 Plus you will occasionally get locals coming to do some ATVing in the area.
 We found neither to be bothersome, but if you’re looking for perfect quiet this may not be the spot.

 - Pet Friendliness – 5/5